fri3d3rike/physical-computing/Weekly Reports/PhysComp SS23 Group 09 - Week 07.md

 5. Prototype functional
 - Programming complete
 - Connection with tablet established
-- Things that could not be implemented must be faked
+- Things that could not be implemented must be faked (edge detection, automatic connection)

 ## Concept changes